MarcusOtter/Speldesign-Estetiska-BOT/README.md

 *A typo is when the [levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between the input and an existing name is less than 5 letters.
 If it is more than that the user is considered "unauthorized" and does not get a name suggestion.*

 ## Message logging
 If a logging channel is provided in the bot configuration, the bot will log messages in that channel.
-It also provides a link the message being logged.
+It also provides a link to the message being logged.

 ### Sent messages
 ![](https://i.imgur.com/o2OxViy.png)